ghpipeline/pipeline/README.md

 For our visualization tool, we are going to be using Looker (different than Looker Studio).
 This is because 1) it is a low-cost tool, 2) it is a GCP product that integrates easily, and 3) it is very basic and simple.

 First, we must create an instance.
 Enable Looker API (you will be prompted) and then create the instance.
 You will be prompted for an instance name to create as well as an Oauth Client ID and Passkey.

+GOOD NEWS: Since we have already set up a GCP service account and given it full access, we can upload the GCP json service account file